Requirements for coffee shops in the experiment

 Information about health problems caused by cannabis

-The customers of coffee shops in participating municipalities must have access to accurate information about the use of cannabis and the associated risks.
+The customers of coffee shops in participating municipalities must have access to accurate information about cannabis use and the associated risks.
 Sales staff will need to be trained in this.

-If a customer exhibits problems caused by using cannabis, staff must be able to provide them with accurate information and, if necessary, refer them to services where they can seek help.
+If a customer exhibits problematic behaviour due to cannabis use, staff must be able to provide them with accurate information and, if necessary, refer them to professional care services.
 Sales staff must therefore:

-Information for customers about the use of cannabis, the risks associated with this and cannabis abuse must also be displayed clearly in the coffee shop.
+Information for customers about cannabis use, the associated risks and cannabis abuse must also be displayed clearly in the coffee shop.

 Follow the developments of the experiment

-To stay up to date you can register for newsletters (in Dutch) and sign up to receive documents (in Dutch) about the Controlled Cannabis Supply Chain Experiment.
+To stay up to date you can register for newsletters and sign up to receive documents about the Controlled Cannabis Supply Chain Experiment.